-Gender Equity in Animal Rights (GEAR) aims to foster and support the inclusion of — and equality of opportunity for — womxn, non-binary people, and transgender people (WNBPTP) in the animal rights movement.
+Gender Equity in Animal Rights (GEAR) aims to foster and support the inclusion of — and equality of opportunity for — womxn, non-binary people, and transgender people (WNBTP) in the animal rights movement.

 We envision a movement in which womxn, non-binary people, and transgender people:

-- Experience no discrimination, sexual harassment, or other sexist, gender-exclusionary, WNBPTP-disparaging behavior.
+Experience no discrimination, sexual harassment, or other sexist, gender-exclusionary, WNBTP-disparaging behavior.